Number fields with prescribed norms: An algebro-geometric point of view on Theorem

 Let us denote by $\nu:\widehat T \hookrightarrow \Pic(X' \otimes_k \bar k)$ the inverse image of $\lambda:\widehat G \hookrightarrow \Pic(X\otimes_k \bar k)$ by the restriction map $\Pic(X' \otimes_k \bar k)\to \Pic(X \otimes_k \bar k)$.
 As in \cite[(3.1)]{HW18}, we have a short exact sequence of $\Gal(\bar k/k)$\nobreakdash-modules

 where~$\widehat Q$ is a permutation $\Gal(\bar k/k)$\nobreakdash-module, and, dually, a short exact sequence

 of commutative algebraic groups over~$k$, where~$Q$ is a quasi-trivial torus and~$G$ is viewed as a constant $k$\nobreakdash-group.
-We note that~$T$ is a torus since $\Pic(X'\otimes_k\bar k)_{\mathrm{tors}}=0$ (see \cite[Proposition~1]{Ser59}).
+We note that~$T$ is a torus since $\Pic(X'\otimes_k\bar k)_{\mathrm{tors}}=0$ (see \cite[Prop.~1]{Ser59}).

-As $X'(k)\neq\varnothing$, there exists a torsor over~$X'$, under~$T$, of type~$\nu$ (see \cite[Corollary~2.3.9]{Sko01}).
-Applying \cite[Corollaire~2.2]{HW18} to such a torsor, we now see that in order to prove Theorem~\ref{app:theorem}, it suffices to prove that rational points are dense in the Brauer--Manin set for a smooth compactification of any torsor over~$X'$, under~$T$, of type~$\nu$.
+As $X'(k)\neq\varnothing$, there exists a torsor over~$X'$, under~$T$, of type~$\nu$ (see \cite[Cor.~2.3.9]{Sko01}).
+Applying \cite[Cor.~2.2]{HW18}\footnote{ All of the Brauer groups that appear in Corollaire~2.2 of~\cite{HW18} are unramified Brauer groups, hence this corollary is really a statement about Brauer--Manin sets of smooth compactifications of torsors, even though smooth compactifications do not figure explicitly in it.} to such a torsor, we now see that in order to prove Theorem~\ref{app:theorem}, it suffices to prove that rational points are dense in the Brauer--Manin set for a smooth compactification of any torsor over~$X'$, under~$T$, of type~$\nu$.